mustafagolec/React-To-Do-App/README.md

 # To Do Application (React)

 This is my first React App.
-It's a basic to do app but I will be working on it while you are reading this.
+It's a basic to do app but I will be working on it while you are reading this.\
+Before using, type `npm install` or `npm update` in the terminal.

 ## Available Scripts